 Old and new questions concerning Logic and Metaphysics will be welcome topic in this workshop: a) Existence and Existential Import; b) Absolute Generality; c) Modal Logic and Possible Worlds; d) Predication and Instantiation; e)Logical Objects.

-The invited speaker of the workshop is Safak Ural (University of Istanbul, Turkey).
+The invited keynote speaker of this workshop is Safak Ural (page 84).